consul alternatives and similar packages

 Multi-Datacenter - Consul is built to be datacenter aware, and can support any number of regions without complex configuration.

-Service Mesh/Service Segmentation - Consul Connect enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.
-Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections without being aware of Connect at all.
+Service Mesh - Consul Service Mesh enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.
+Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections with Transparent Proxy.

 Service Discovery - Consul makes it simple for services to register themselves and to discover other services via a DNS or HTTP interface.
 External services such as SaaS providers can be registered as well.